0xapriori/Suave-research/README.md

 User programmable based on smart contracts - a marketplace for mechanisms.
 Any degen AMM designer or smart contract dev should be able to read a tutorial deploy their own OFA on-top of Uniswap and you could meaningfully compete with orderflow.
 You don't need to be associated with Uniswap or anything.

-### Off-chain backend
+## Off-chain backend

 EVM, state DBs, and some configs and contexts.
 You have this runtime which winds up at the interpreter and this is what translates your byte code.
-A

 Interpreter is what translates your byte code and runs the execution.

 The MEVM is a new runtime, the SUAVE off-chain backend, and it plugs right into the interpreter so now at execution time your code has access to these fields.
 You get a confidential back-end that your execution gets access too as well as this off-chain eth backend so you can call functionality tht is used in traditional block building which is simulate a bundle or build a block.
 You get access to all of those inside your smart contract which is really awesome.

 So you can deploy a program that will take in a transaction and simulate it, do something with it based on the results of the simulation and maybe route it to another smart contract and you can kind of stack these things.
 You can imagine multiple layers of OFA contracts, Multiple Layers of block building contracts, multiple layers of relay contracts, and they all can sort of plug and play.
 The point is not to be prescriptive on what the right route through the supply chain is.
 Its about anyone being able to propose new ways for these mechanisms to interact and operate and then just let the market win for which one is the best.

-### MEV supply chain
+## MEV supply chain

 What are the differences in UX in terms of using SUAVE?
 Suave does not make any types of opinionated claims about the intent framework portion.
 That is for anyone to go out and design an intent framework to operate here.
 We have a new tx type called an off-chain tx type, it basically is like a regular Ethereum tx but the call data is for a function call on SUAVE and there is an additional field called confidential input which is your encrypted bundle.
 But other than that almost exactly the same one or two field differences.
 As well you also specify which contracts are allowed to execute over your tx.

 The RPC is also slightly modified.
 This send raw tx just takes this new off-chain tx type.
 How the RPC and the block builder communicate is different now.
 They communicate through the confidential data store.
 So your OFA can output a combination of the user's bundle with whatever transaction the OFA might have inserted like in MEV-share.
 Its like a refund transaction.
 The way to communicate that is passing it through SUAVE internally.
 Block building and the way it communicates with the relay is through tis confidential data store as well.
 Typically these have been http, you just do a post request.
 The portion of relay to proposer will probably stay the same for a while.
 There is no relay or proposer native to SUAVE so this will always be the last mile of the supply chain.
 We hope that there will be some cool p2p network standard that will come out so we can just broadcast these commitments to proposers and they can accept, but that's probably a long way to go.

-### What's possible?
+## What's possible?

 1. Solidity based
 	- OFAs